-This post is going to help answer the question “should you use Wix for your blog?”
+This post is going to help answer the question “should you use Wix for your blog?” and give you a full step-by-step guide to the process.

-This post is also going to compare Wix and WordPress, because that’s what most of us need to know when we ask the question ‘Is Wix is good for blogging?’
+We’re also going to compare Wix and WordPress, because that’s what most of us need to know when we ask the question ‘Is Wix is good for blogging?’

 I’ve used both Wix and WordPress for building blogs and websites, so I’ll give you my honest and informed opinion on whether Wix is good for blogging!